Call Me by Your Name (film): Sequel

-In November 2018, Ivory confirmed that he wouldn't return for the sequel and said that Aciman thought "it was not a good idea".
-Less than a week later, Aciman, however, said he was in fact writing a sequel to Call Me by Your Name.
-The novel, titled Find Me, was officially confirmed on March 20, 2019, and was released on October 29 by Farrar, Straus and Giroux.
-Also in March 2019, Hammer revealed that the film isn't formally in the works, and he hasn't had explicit conversations with either Chalamet or Guadagnino about it.
-He also felt the potential sequel might not match the expectation, saying "It felt like a really perfect storm of so many things, that if we do make a second one, I think we're setting ourselves up for disappointment.
+In November 2018, Ivory said he would not return for a sequel and that Aciman thought "it was not a good idea".
+But less than a week later, Aciman said he was in fact writing a sequel.
+The novel, Find Me, was officially confirmed in March 2019 and was released on October 29 by Farrar, Straus and Giroux.
+Also in March 2019, Hammer said the film was not formally in the works and that he had had no explicit conversations with either Chalamet or Guadagnino about it.
+He also felt the potential sequel might not match the expectation, saying, "It felt like a really perfect storm of so many things, that if we do make a second one, I think we're setting ourselves up for disappointment.
 I don't know that anything will match up to the first ...
 I'm like, 'That was such a special thing, why don't we just leave it alone?'"

-In March 2020, Guadagnino confirmed a sequel film in an interview with Italian newspaper la Repubblica.
-In the interview he also confirmed that the full cast of the original film, including Timothée Chalamet and Armie Hammer will be returning.
-He also stated in the interview that he was due to meet with an unnamed American writer to discuss the sequel, however it was postponed due to the COVID-19 pandemic.
-In a GQ interview in September, Hammer was asked again about the film's progress and said, "I've been talking to [Guadagnino], but we haven't got into it.
+In March 2020, Guadagnino confirmed a sequel film in an interview and said the original film's full cast would return.
+He also said he was due to meet with an unnamed American writer to discuss the sequel, a meeting postponed due to the COVID-19 pandemic.
+In a September interview, Hammer said: "I've been talking to [Guadagnino], but we haven't got into it.
 I haven't even read the book.
-I know Luca hasn't got a full script yet, although he knows what he wants to do with the story, so I don't know how similar or dissimilar it will be to Find Me the novel.
-I know if we end up doing it, it’s more important for me to focus on Luca’s vision than to focus on Find Me."
+I know Luca hasn't got a full script yet, although he knows what he wants to do with the story, so I don't know how similar or dissimilar it will be to Find Me, the novel.
+I know if we end up doing it, it's more important for me to focus on Luca's vision than to focus on Find Me."

-A series of allegations against Hammer of emotional abuse and cannibalistic fetishism in early 2021 – resulting in Hammer's removal from nearly all upcoming projects – have raised doubts about the prospects of a sequel, but actor Michael Stuhlbarg hopes that the film will still be made.
-In May 2021, Guadagnino suggested in an interview with Deadline that a sequel was no longer in his priorities.
-In the interview, he hinted that, beyond the complications related to Hammer's scandal, Chalamet and himself would be busy with other films in the near future which has led him to put the sequel project aside.
+A series of allegations against Hammer of emotional abuse and cannibalistic fetishism in 2021, which he has denied, resulted in Hammer's removal from nearly all upcoming projects, raising doubts about the prospects of a sequel.
+Despite this, Stuhlbarg said he hoped the film would still be made.
+In May 2021, Guadagnino suggested in an interview that a sequel was no longer in his priorities, hinting that, beyond the complications related to Hammer's scandal, he and Chalamet would be busy with other films in the near future, leading him to put the sequel aside.